Subgraph counts for dense random graphs with specified degrees

 \end{cor}

 Since a clique is a subgraph if and only if it is an induced subgraph, we can use either Theorem \ref{subcount} or Theorem \ref{inducedsubcount} to estimate the expected number of $r$-cliques.
-Taking $H$ to be $K_r$ plus $n-r$ isolated vertices in Theorem~\ref{subcount}, or $H^{[r]}=K_r$ in Theorem~\ref{inducedsubcount}, we obtain the following corollary. \begin{cor} For any constants $a,b > 0$ such that $a+b < \nfrac{1}{2}$ there is some $\eps = \eps(a,b) > 0$ such that the following holds.
-Let $\dvec$ be a degree sequence which satisfies~\eqref{curlyA}.
-Then, for any positive integer $r$ such that $r = O(n^{1/2+\eps})$ and $\delta^3 r^4/(\lambda^3 n^3)=O(n^{-b})$, the expected number of $r$-cliques in $G\in\Gd$ is
+Taking $H$ to be $K_r$ plus $n-r$ isolated vertices in Theorem~\ref{subcount}, or $H^{[r]}=K_r$ in Theorem~\ref{inducedsubcount}, we obtain the following corollary.